surajsingla333/saral_wallet/README.md

-# saral_wallet
+# SaralWallet
-This is a browser extension secure wallet for Tezos
+This is a browser extension secure wallet for Tezos blockchain.
+Using this, the user can perform transactions, save Tez, access their public/private keys.

+The extension will initially be available on Chrome only.